 Modern businesses enjoy greater connectivity and better information access than ever before.
 New tools and resources create endless opportunities, but they also demand new ways of working.
 Microsoft Teams is a fully-featured communication and collaboration platform that helps forward-thinking businesses to reach their potential.
-If you want to adopt Teams within your organization, it's important to plan ahead and embrace a comprehensive migration strategy.
+If you want to adopt Teams within your organization, it’s important to plan ahead and embrace a comprehensive migration strategy.
+Below are some tips for streamlining Microsoft Teams adoption.

 Microsoft Teams represents a new way to work with people and information.
 As one of the fastest-growing tools in the digital world, this exciting platform continues to change workplace behaviors and bring people together through conversations and content.
 Described by Microsoft as “the hub for teamwork in Office 365”, Teams is designed to be a comprehensive collaboration and communication solution.
 Teams will soon replace Skype for Business Online, which will be officially retired on 31st July 2021.